Who can help me find accommodation in Cardiff?

-Large supermarket chains such as Tesco, Sainsbury’s, Asda also supply a wide range of products which may be similar versions of the foods you are used to eating in your home countries, so it is a good idea to visit these stores too to compare products and prices.
+Large supermarket chains such as Tesco, Sainsbury’s, Asda and Morrison's also supply a wide range of products which may be similar versions of the foods you are used to eating in your home countries, so it is a good idea to visit these stores too to compare products and prices.

 Please be aware that many shops in the UK tend to open at around 9.00am and close at 6.00pm Monday – Saturday; however they are usually restricted to shorter opening hours on Sundays – even 24 hour supermarkets will close at 4pm on Sundays!